wp-plugins/staff-directory/readme.txt

 == Changelog ==

 = 0.8b =
-*Added STAFF PHOTOS!!!
+*Added STAFF PHOTOS!!!.
-*Added multiple deletes
+*Added multiple deletes.
-*Added filter view on main admin page
+*Added filter view on main admin page.
-*Added ordering by name and category on main admin page
+*Added ordering by name and category on main admin page.

 = 0.7b =
-*Added templating system
+*Added templating system.
-*Added the ability to import existing Wordpress users *Added a default 'Uncategorized' category for new installs
+*Added the ability to import existing Wordpress users.
+*Added a default 'Uncategorized' category for new installs.

 = 0.6.02b =
 * Enabled editor access to the plugin.